swcarpentry/git-novice/01-backup.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

+We'll explain what `branch master` means later.
+For the moment,
-Let's add some notes about Mars's suitability as a base.
+let's add some notes about Mars's suitability as a base.
-(We'll echo the text to the file so that you can see what we're doing,
+(We'll `cat` the text in the file after we edit it so that you can see what we're doing,
-but in real life you would use a text editor.)
+but in real life this isn't necessary.
+We'll also insert blank lines between groups of shell commands to make them easier to read.)

 ```
+$ nano mars.txt
+$ cat mars.txt
-$ echo "Cold and dry, but everything is my favorite color" > mars.txt
+Cold and dry, but everything is my favorite color

 $ ls
 mars.txt